 Becoming a Peppol VAN Operator – How Consulting Companies Can Gain New Revenue Potential

 Now more than ever, businesses in the B2B and B2G spheres are looking to reduce administrative costs without hindering the expansion of their operations or compromising security.
-Often, consulting companies are called in to assess the efficiency of an organization’s business processes, but then what?
-For the consulting business, having some add-on services that it can offer to the client means that both the client will benefit from utilizing software that makes administrative processes easier, while the consulting service benefits from a new revenue stream.
+Often, consulting companies are called in to assess the efficiency of an organization’s business processes, but what is the next step?

-In this blog post, we are going to talk about becoming a value-added network (VAN) by adopting Peppol, a connect once, reach all network and the new standard for electronic data interchange, based on interoperable globally defined standards.
+In this blog post, we are going to talk about becoming a value-added network (VAN) by adopting Peppol, a connect once, reach all network and, the new standard for electronic data interchange, based on interoperable globally defined standards.
 By connecting with Tickstar as a Peppol infrastructure provider, you have a ready-made solution to offer to clients who transact with both private companies and public sector organizations.
 We’ll cover:

-- What value-added networks are.
+• What value-added networks are.

-- The benefits and limitations of using VANs.
+• The benefits and limitations of using VANs.

-- The benefits of the Peppol network.
+• The benefits of the Peppol network.

-- Working with Tickstar to provide Peppol to your clients
+• Working with Tickstar to provide Peppol to your clients

 What is an EDI VAN provider?